CBonnell/lamps-keyusage-crl-validation-clarification/draft-lamps-bonnell-keyusage-crl-validation.md

 # Security Considerations

-If a Certification Authority has issued certificates to be used for CRL verification but do not include the `keyUsage` extension in accordance with Section 4.2.1.3 of {{!RFC5280}}, then relying party applications that have implemented the modified verification algorithm as specified in this document will be unable to verify CRLs issued by the CRL issuer in question.
+If a Certification Authority has signed certificates to be used for CRL verification but do not include the `keyUsage` extension in accordance with Section 4.2.1.3 of {{!RFC5280}}, then relying party applications that have implemented the modified verification algorithm as specified in this document will be unable to verify CRLs signed by the CRL issuer in question.

 It is strongly RECOMMENDED that Certification Authorities include the